andrevanzuydam/generic-api/readme.md

 All ORM objects should have a primary key `id`.

+All endpoints can be extended with a prefix set in the .env file by setting the flag GENERIC_API_BASE_URL

 Get all rows - GET `/[class name]`

 Get one row - GET `/[class name]/{id}`